Gaomei Wetlands is the place in Taichung where the sea and the land meet.

-So many tourists prefer to rent a taxi.
+So many tourists, especially with time costrains, prefer to rent a taxi.
 A taxi ride from the High Speed Railway will cost about 800NTD, from Qingshui Railway Station about 250NTD.

 There are plenty of taxis in Taichung City.
 Likely your taxi driver will be more than happy to negotiate a flat rate for a round trip.

-If you still want to use only public transport, these are the directions (updated on December 13th, 2018):
+If you want to use only public transport, these are the directions (updated on December 13th, 2018):

 – Taichung THSR Station to GaoMei Wetlands

-- On weekends, public holidays, winter and summer vacations only.
-Bus #655 runs every 1.0-1.5 hours, it stops at Xinwuri Station (attached to Taichung High Speed Railway Station), Rainbow Village, Gaomei Visitor Center (about to be opened – 15 minutes walk from the boardwalk) and Taichung Fishing Port.
+- Bus #655 runs every 1.0-1.5 hours, it stops at Xinwuri Station (attached to Taichung High Speed Railway Station), Rainbow Village, Gaomei Visitor Center (about to be opened – 15 minutes walk from the boardwalk) and Taichung Fishing Port.
 Further informations at this page.

 - Walk from the High Speed Railway Station to Xinwuri TRA Station.
 Follow the signs, it takes 5-10 minutes.
 From there you can take a local train to QingShui (english timetable).

 - Take a ride on GeYa bus #178 or #179.
 The bus stop is just outside the station (清水火車站).
 Click on the bus numbers for an updated time table (left columns refer to weekdays, right columns to weekends/holidays).
 It takes about 30 minutes to reach GaoMei but, as you can see, there are only 5-7 rides every day.